alex-tifrea/alex-tifrea.github.io/README.md

 - To make changes to the bibliography style, change the `_layouts/bib.html` file (including adding new link types e.g. video, code etc).

+- For more information about how the bibliography is generated, check out [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar).

 # al-folio